adiwg/mdEditor/README.md

 mdEditor
 ========

-Web application for writing metadata
+Web application for writing metadata.

+See the [wiki](https://github.com/adiwg/mdEditor/wiki) for more info.